 There are seven National Employment and Innovation Clusters (NEIC) identified in Plan Melbourne 2017-2050 which will be a focus for jobs growth and strategic infrastructure investment to help expand employment opportunities.

-Planning for these areas will be done in conjunction with the Department of Jobs, Precincts and Regions and will set clear objectives for the precincts’ future.
+Planning for these areas will be done in conjunction with the Department of Transport and Planning (DPT) and will set clear objectives for the precincts’ future.